 A. If you prefer, call Delta Special Assistance on 404-209-3434 or send them messages through the Delta app or the Delta website.
 They can support you with your accessibility for both travel before and during it.

 You can get the special service request option by going to the ‘My Trips’ page on delta.com or by using the Fly Delta app.
-Once there, you are enabled to manage and request accessibility services for your flight.
+Once there, you can manage and request accessibility services for your flight easily.

 To ask for help with a wheelchair from Delta, visit the ‘My Trips’ tab on the delta.com website or the Fly Delta app.
 You may also call Delta’s accessibility assistance number at 404-209-3434.